Please see product care information for our products below. We include care cards to keep with bed linen, candles, cutlery, towels and table linen.

 1. The sunlight is a fantastic natural brightener for white sheets

 2. Add half a cup of baking soda to the wash cycle with your detergent when washing your white sheets.
-Add half a cup of white vinegar to the fabric softener draw.
+Add half a cup of white vinegar to the fabric softener drawer.
 This will leave your sheets feeling soft and looking bright.

 3. Avoid fabric softener as it creates a film on fabrics, preventing absorption.
 This can lead to yellowing over time (see tip no. 2 instead)!